The Nightcaps (Texas band)

 The Nightcaps were an American rock and roll band formed in Dallas, Texas, in 1958 and were active, in varying lineups, until 2009.
-They became one of the most popular bands in Dallas and scored regional hits in the early 1960s with "Wine, Wine, Wine" and "Thunderbird", which was later recorded by ZZ Top.
+They became one of the most popular bands in Dallas and scored regional hits in the early 1960s with "Wine, Wine, Wine" and "Thunderbird", a song which was later recorded by ZZ Top.
 The songs gained the group notoriety outside of their own region, and during the 1960s they toured in other parts of the country, particularly around the South.
 The group was a forerunner for many of the Dallas garage bands of the era and their raunchy, blues-based sound influenced artists such as Jimmie Vaughan and Stevie Ray Vaughan.
 In 2009, they were honored for their accomplishments by the Texas Senate.

 History

-The Nightcaps were formed by Billy Joe Shine in Dallas, Texas in 1958.
+The Nightcaps were formed by Billy Joe Shine and Gene Haufler in Dallas, Texas in 1958.
 Their original lineup consisted of Shine on lead vocals, Gene Haufler on rhythm guitar, David Swartz on lead guitar, Mario Daboub on bass, and Jack Allday on drums.
+The Nightcaps recorded their only LP album, Wine, Wine, Wine, at WRR's Fair Park studio in 1959.
 At the time, all of the band members were high school students.
 They began by playing sock hops and school dances, and playing R&B covers, but also began writing songs, usually written by Shine.
 They secured frequent gigs in the Dallas area and were often paid from $50–200 a night.
 They were noticed by local entrepreneur Tom Brown, who initially attempted to have them signed to RCA Victor, but then signed them to his own local Vandan label.

 The Nightcaps' recorded their debut single featuring two songs written by Shine, "Wine Wine Wine" b/w "Nightcap Rock".
 According to Shine, he wrote "Wine, Wine, Wine" during a school study hall following a class where the students had been taught that Jesus turned water into wine.
 The song became a hit in Dallas and received airplay in other parts of the country.
 The group got offers to play far beyond Dallas.
-Their second single "Thunderbird" b/w "Ole Jose," released in 1961, was also a hit in Dallas.
+Their second single, "Thunderbird" b/w "Ole Jose," released in 1961, was also a hit in Dallas.
 The group recorded the album, Wine, Wine, Wine, which was released that year, and featured a mixture of rockabilly, blues, and instrumental tracks.
-The instrumental, "Tough That's All" showcased David Schwartz' lead guitar playing.
-Also appearing on the album was jazz saxophone player, John Hardee, credited under the name John Hardtimes.
+The instrumental "Tough That's All" showcased David Schwartz's lead guitar playing.
+Also appearing on the album was jazz saxophone player John Hardee, credited under the name John Hardtimes.
 Though the album did not crack the national charts, it got pirated around the country and made it possible for the Nightcaps to get bookings across the south.